pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 ### What versions of Drush are supported by Autopilot?

-For sites:
+The version(s) of Drush that are supported by Autopilot for sites:
 - **Up to (not including) Drupal 9**: Drush 8
-- **Drupal 9 with Integrated Composer**: Any.
-Autopilot will use Composer instead of Drush.
+- **Drupal 9 with Integrated Composer**: Any; Autopilot will use Composer instead of Drush.
-- **Drupal 9 without Integrated Composer**: Is not supported.
-Drupal 9 requires Drush 10 or higher, but Autopilot is not compatible with Drush 10 yet.
+- **Drupal 9 without Integrated Composer**: Drush is not supported.
+Drupal 9 requires Drush 10 or higher, but Autopilot is not currently compatible with Drush 10.

 Currently, Autopilot only supports Drush 8 for all sites up to Drupal 9.